Marlins vs. Phillies Player Props Betting Odds

 Soler Stats

-- Soler takes a two-game streak with at least one hit into this contest.
-In his last five games he is batting .150 with a walk.
+- Soler enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .200 with a home run, a walk and two RBI.

 Soler Recent Games